-PETITIONS
+PETITIONS & APPEALS

 A student wishing to seek clarification of or to be exempted from any academic policy may do so through a petition to the Academic Council.
 A petition form is available from the Registrar's Office.
 A completed petition form along with supporting documents should be submitted to the Registrar at least three working days before each scheduled Academic Council meeting.
-Please also refer to section on "APPEAL".